Steele dossier: Format

-When BuzzFeed published the 35-page dossier in January 2017, the individual reports were one to three pages long, numbered, and page numbers 1–35 had been handwritten at the bottom.
-All but one had a typed date at the bottom.
-Each of the first 16 reports (pre-election memoranda) was assigned a typed number in the heading between 80 and 135, but the numeric order didn't always match the chronological order.
+When BuzzFeed published the 35-page dossier in January 2017, the individual reports were numbered and dated, but the numeric order didn't always match the chronological order.
 The 17th report, known as the "December memo", was numbered 166.
 Of the original reports numbered 1–166, only certain reports were used for the dossier, and it is unknown what happened with the content of the other reports: "For example, the first report is labeled as '080', with no indication given as to where the original 79 antecedents might have gone.
 The second report is then labeled '086', creating yet another mystery as to 81 through 85, and what content they might contain that would otherwise bolster or contextualize what came before or what follows."
 In September 2017, Steele revealed he "intentionally left sequential gaps in the numbering of his election-related reports to obscure the actual number of reports being produced on the subject as well as to obscure the timing of the reports."

-Each report started with a page heading in the same style as the first one shown here: